 I didn’t specifically intend for this to be a gluten-free recipe, but luckily it is!
 Ray has tried every flour mixture (all purpose flour and gluten-free), cracker crumbs, cornmeal, batter and breadcrumbs — Egg wash and Seasoned White Rice Flour is the clear winner for the Best Fried Morel Mushrooms.

 It’s light with just a hint of texture.
-And doesn’t overpower the mushrooms deliciousness.
+And doesn’t overpower the flavor of the mushrooms.

 Choosing the Healthiest Fats for Frying

 And even when you think that you may have the perfect breading, it can easily be ruined by the fat you are using to fry in.
-My preference is lard from naturally raised hogs, but tallow from grass fed beef or palm oil are healthy options too.
-Never use soy, corn, canola, or vegetable oils.
+My preference is lard from naturally raised hogs, but tallow from grass fed beef avocado oil or palm oil are neutral flavored healthier options too.
 To learn more about the healthiest fat choices CLICK HERE.